-Cape Town, often referred to as the "Mother City", houses Parliament and is South Africa's legislative capital.
-The province has a strong network of higher education institutions including the universities of Cape Town, Stellenbosch and the Western Cape, and has the highest adult education level in the country.
+Cape Town, often referred to as the "Mother City", is South Africa's legislative capital and houses Parliament.
+The province has a strong network of higher education institutions, including the universities of Cape Town, Stellenbosch and the Western Cape, and has the highest adult education level in the country.